promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 Client total # of open connections = com.gs.transport_protocol.lrmi.max-conn-pool * # of partitions
 {% endhighlight %}

-This may result very large amount of connections started at the client side resulting "Too many open files" error.
+This may result very large amount of connections started at the client side resulting **Too many open files** error.
 You should increase the OS' max file descriptors amount by calling the following before running the client application (on UNIX):

 {% highlight bash %}
 ulimit -n 65536